valentineus/popov.link/README.md

 The site publishes articles, useful information and notes.
 Also, the site serves as a hosting of free and personal images.

+Principles of site development:

+* Lightness and minimalism.
+The site is designed to store information, it's not a heavy application;

+* Maximum cross-platform.
+Information should be read from any device and software;

+* Focusing on content perception.
+Only useful information, nothing superfluous;

+* No JS on the site.
+The site should be completely safe for the user;

 ## Development

 To start a local server for development, you need: